 You might have your soil professionally tested for nitrogen, potassium and phosphate content.
 Based on the test results, you’ll be able to choose an organic blend of fertilizer that will work best for your soil.
 Asparagus grows well on medium textured sandy soil, with a mix of silt and sand.

 Asparagus is planted in rows.
 You want to sow the rows 6 to 8 inches deep and position them to be approximately 4 to 5 feet apart.
 If you have limited space and plan to handpick, you could create rows that are 2 to 3 feet apart; however, a little extra room is preferable.
 Each crown should be hand planted with buds facing up and spaced 12 inches apart.
 Planting the spears at the correct depth will foster better growth and shape.
 You don’t want the spears to be too thin or too thick (which can happen when they are planted incorrectly) because they don’t have the same crispness and texture as ideal spears.
 Ideally, the spears should be approximately 8 inches long with a diameter of around ½ inch.

 It takes 3 to 4 years after the initial planting before the asparagus patch will be thick enough to harvest, but once the patch has matured spears will return year after year.

-Harvest time usually begins in early to mid spring and goes until early summer.
-Hand picking is ideal for this vegetable because you want to be careful to pick spears that are the correct height and width and leave those that aren’t mature time to grow.
+Harvest time usually begins in early to mid-spring and goes until early summer.
+Hand-picking is ideal for this vegetable because you want to be careful to pick spears that are the correct height and width and leave those that aren’t mature time to grow.
 When you pick the spears, take care to pick low to the ground, but don’t uproot them.
 You will have several spears that grow from each bundle, and they’ll be ready at different times.
-During season, you’ll harvest daily.
+During the season, you’ll harvest daily.